At a glance

 Other causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
 Cats can become allergic and intolerant to foods they have eaten for a long period of time.

-Malabsorption syndrome are a number of disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
+Malabsorption syndrome is a number of disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
 There are many steps involved in the process of digestion, and any defect can cause malabsorption.
 Common causes include:

 - Inflammatory bowel disease